webuildsg/iOS/readme.md

 ## Quick start

-*Note: You do not need to have the Apple develop program to run your device.
+*Note: You do not need to have the Apple developer program to run in your device.
 Just connect your iPhone / iPad* :cool:

 1. Clone with `git clone git@github.com:webuildsg/iOS.git` or **Download the ZIP**
 - `cd` to the directory `iOS` and install the dependancies with [RubyGem](https://rubygems.org/)